StampyAI/stampy-chat/README.md

     - Figure out the right format for the dataset
     - Get entirety of data
     - Searches for new posts/papers/etc and scrape them, runs once a day
+    - Async API calls for embeddings (otherwise it is going to take years)
 - Semantic search:
     - Test out other techniques than just vector similarity (e.g. LSH-index, see Dense Retrieval methods (here)[https://medium.com/@aikho/deep-learning-in-information-retrieval-part-ii-dense-retrieval-1f9fecb47de9])
     - Test other embeddings models ((SimCSE)[https://github.com/princeton-nlp/SimCSE] possibly SOTA?)